wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/10-summary.md

 flow, and it can possibly help you troubleshoot any issues that your flow's users are experiencing.

-You can re-share a button flow, stop sharing a flow, and view a list of users whou have access to your button flow.
+You can reshare a button flow, stop sharing a flow, and view a list of users who have access to your button flow.
 Finally, you can share flow buttons from Power Automate on your computer, or use the mobile app.